pagopa-archive/io-onboarding-pa-api/README.md

 ## Test the login with SPID

 The SPID test users available, their attributes and their credentials are listed in the page [http://localhost:8088/users](http://localhost:8088/users).
-If necessary, more users can be add as needed.
+If necessary, more users can be added as needed.

 Two users are created by default: